 online without getting banned or scammed in 2020

-How not to get banned selling runescape gold
+How to choose the right runescape gold website?

-Step 1: Does the country matter when selling Runescape gold?
+Step 1: Does the country matter when buying Runscape gold?

-Once you have found a few places to pick from, it's time to check where they are from.
-We are not limiting countries or saying anything negative about any other countries not mentioned in this article, but the best sites to sell OSRS or RS3 gold to would be sites based out of the US, UK or Canada.
+Once you have found a few places to pick from let's check where they are from.
+We are not limiting countries or saying anything negative about any other countries not mentioned in this article, but we find the best sites to buy OSRS or RS3 gold from sites based out of the US, UK or Canada.
 The reason for this are the laws there to operate as a business.
 In order to run a business in those countries, cheating customers is a very negative incentive for the business and might even lose them the ability to operate.
 That being said, a lot of websites may seem like they operate from one of these countries but their employees are really elsewhere and this should be a red flag to you.
+Either they are not being truthful or they don't have control over their process and we wouldn’t want you to be dealing with a rogue employee that can do anything they want.
+You would never want an employee taking your information and using it to attack you.
 To review, a website should probably be located and fully operated from a country you are familiar with.

 Step 2: Checking the reviews.